-Giving enforcement notice
+4.3.11 Giving enforcement notice

-- 4.3.11.(1) If an assessing authority reasonably believes a person has committed, or is committing, a development offence, the authority may give a notice (an "enforcement notice") to the person requiring the person to do either or both of the following- - (a) to refrain from committing the offence; - (b) to remedy the commission of the offence in the way stated in the notice. - (2) If the assessing authority giving the notice reasonably believes the person has committed, or is committing, the development offence in a local government area and the assessing authority is not the local government, the assessing authority must also give the local government a copy of the notice. - (2A) If the assessing authority gives the local government a copy of the notice under subsection (2) and the notice is later withdrawn, the assessing authority must give the local government written notice of the withdrawal. - (3) If a private certifier is engaged for an aspect of a development, the assessing authority must not give an enforcement notice in relation to the aspect until the assessing authority has consulted with the private certifier about the giving of the notice. - (3A) If the assessing authority is the private certifier, the assessing authority must not give an enforcement notice until the assessing authority has consulted with the assessment manager about the giving of the notice.
+(1) If an assessing authority reasonably believes a person has committed, or is committing, a development offence, the authority may give a notice

+(an "enforcement notice") to the person requiring the person to do either or both of the following 92-

+- (a) to refrain from committing the offence; - (b) to remedy the commission of the offence in the way stated in the notice. - (2) If the assessing authority giving the notice reasonably believes the person has committed, or is committing, the development offence in a local government area and the assessing authority is not the local government, the assessing authority must also give the local government a copy of the notice. - (2A) If the assessing authority gives the local government a copy of the notice under subsection (2) and the notice is later withdrawn, the assessing authority must give the local government written notice of the withdrawal. - (3) If a private certifier is engaged for an aspect of a development, the assessing authority must not give an enforcement notice in relation to the aspect until the assessing authority has consulted with the private certifier about the giving of the notice. - (3A) If the assessing authority is the private certifier, the assessing authority must not give an enforcement notice until the assessing authority has consulted with the assessment manager about the giving of the notice. - (4) Subsections (3) and (3A) do not apply if the assessing authority reasonably believes the work, in relation to which the enforcement notice is to be given, is dangerous. - (5) If the assessing authority is the private certifier or the local government, the assessing authority may not delegate its power to give an enforcement notice about the demolition of a building. - (6) An enforcement notice requiring a person to stop carrying out building work may be given by fixing the notice to the premises, or the building or structure on the premises, in a way that a person entering the premises would normally see the notice. - (7) If, in relation to a development offence involving premises, the person who committed the offence is not the owner of the premises, the assessing authority may also give an enforcement notice to the owner requiring the owner to remedy the commission of the offence in the way stated in the notice.

-A person who receives an enforcement notice may appeal against the notice under section 4.1.32 (Appeals against enforcement notices).
+92 A person who receives an enforcement notice may appeal against the notice under section 4.1.32 (Appeals against enforcement notices).